Vulfpeck

-Vulfpeck is an American funk band founded in 2011 in Ann Arbor, Michigan, by Jack Stratton, Theo Katzman, Woody Goss and Joe Dart.
-The band has released four extended plays, six studio albums and one live album through their own record label.
+Vulfpeck is an American funk/soul band formed in Ann Arbor, Michigan, in 2011.
+Founded by multi-instrumentalist Jack Stratton, the band includes core members Theo Katzman, Woody Goss, Joe Dart, musical partners Cory Wong, Antwaun Stanley, Joey Dosik, Jacob Jeffries, along with a changing lineup of guest musicians.
+The band has released four extended plays, six studio albums, a compilation, and a live album through their own record label.
 The band gained recognition in 2014 for releasing Sleepify, a silent album that exposed a loophole in Spotify's royalty distribution and funded an admission-free tour.
 The band is one of the first to sell out Madison Square Garden without a manager or backing label, and released the recorded performance as a live album in 2019.
-The band's most recent album, Schvitz, was released in December 2022.
+The band released Clarity of Cal in 2025.

 Background

-The band members attended University of Michigan's music school.
+The band members attended the University of Michigan School of Music, Theatre & Dance.
 They first came together for a recording session at the Duderstadt Center, a university facility that houses an arts library and other resources.
-After reading an interview with German producer Reinhold Mack, band founder Jack Stratton conceived of Vulfpeck as an imagined German version of the U.S. session musicians of the 1960s such as the Funk Brothers, the Wrecking Crew, and Muscle Shoals.
+After reading an interview with German producer Reinhold Mack, band founder Jack Stratton conceived of Vulfpeck as an imagined German version of the U.S. session musicians of the 1960s such as the Funk Brothers, the Wrecking Crew, and the Swampers.
 The idea was to channel that era of the live rhythm section.

-The band's founding members are Jack Stratton on keyboards, drums and guitar, Theo Katzman on guitar, drums and vocals, Woody Goss on keyboards, and Joe Dart on bass.
-Touring partners and frequent collaborators are Antwaun Stanley, Joey Dosik and Cory Wong.
-Other contributing musicians include Charles Jones, Christine Hucal, David T. Walker, Bernard Purdie, James Gadson and Blake Mills.
+The band's founding members are Jack Stratton on keyboards, drums and guitar, Theo Katzman on guitar, drums and occasionally vocals, Woody Goss on keyboards, and Joe Dart on bass.
+Touring and recording partners are Antwaun Stanley, Joey Dosik, Cory Wong, and Jacob Jeffries.
+Other contributing musicians have included Charles Jones, Christine Hucal, David T. Walker, Bernard Purdie, James Gadson and Blake Mills.